jruydemir/recipes/soups/egg_drop_soup.md

 Preparation
 ===========
 1. Beat the egg and salt together in a bowl until well mixed.
 In a separate bowl, combine the corn flour with the cold water and stir to dissolve.
 2. Bring the chicken broth, ginger, and garlic to a full rolling boil, remove from the heat, and stir in the dissolved tapioca starch.
 Boil until the soup has thickened and is no longer cloudy, about 1 minute; remove from the heat.
-Pour the egg into the soup in a thin line, and gently stir the egg in a figure 8 shape, making sure not to overmix the egg too much.
+Pour the egg into the soup in a thin line, and gently stir the egg in a figure 8 shape, making sure not to over-mix the egg too much.
 Sprinkle the soup with the chopped onions, sesame oil, and white pepper, and serve.

 Notes
 =====